 - Georgina M. Montgomer, East/South East

 - Jeanie Sinclair, South West

 - Abira Hussein, London

-This work is being overseen by The National Archives’ Inclusion and Change Manager.
-If you have any questions, comments or concerns about this project, please do get in touch with Rachael Minott at firstname.lastname@example.org.
+This work was overseen by Rachael Minott, The National Archives’ Joint Head of Diversity, Equity and Inclusion.
+If you have any questions, comments or concerns about this project, please do get in touch with Rachael at email@example.com.